Bhenry4/CaptureWord/README.md

 </div>

 <br>
 <p> After that, I was ready to work on assembly and code, or so I thought.
-However, it turned out, for a myriad
-    number of reasons, that I would not be able to 3d print my project, instead having to use the laser cutter.</p>
+However, it turned out, for myriad reasons, that I would not be able to 3d print my project, instead having to use the laser cutter.</p>

 <p>I opted to switch to a hexagonal prism instead, and was able to get most of it switched over pretty quickly, just
     changing the first sketch and the revolve.
-There were a few pieces, however that defied me, and I struggled on them for many weeks before finally giving up or figuring out a solution</p>
+There were a few pieces, however that defied me, and I struggled on them for many weeks before finally giving up or figuring out a solution.</p>

 <p>The two that defied me the longest were the battery holder and the LCD mount.
 In my original design, the battery
     holder was a box, recessed into the shell, with a hole for the wires.
 Without 3d printing it, there was no way